Jul 24, 2020

 If you’re using all the standard preventative measures like red cedar hangers, disks or balls that you can tuck into your storage nooks and crannies, remember they need to be freshened up with cedar essential oil to remain effective.
 The same goes for other all-natural products like lavender sachets, but even the more potent pheromone traps need to be replaced routinely.

-But, no matter how well-stocked you are with insect or moth repellents, you should always take your clothes out of long term storage to check on them and air them out.
+But, no matter how well-stocked you are with insect or clothes moth repellents, you should always take your clothes out of long term storage to check on them and air them out.
 Ideally, this should be every three months or so, but 2-3 times a year can also work just as well in some cases.
 The oldest piece of silk still in existence may date back thousands of years, but it didn’t exactly come out of antiquity unscathed.
 Fashion enthusiasts may wish for their clothes to be the ones showcased in a museum one day, but nobody wants them to look like they’re so threadbare they belong behind protected glass already!

 Like cashmere or merino wool, high-quality silk’s functional abilities and luxurious appeal create a demand that can’t be satisfied by synthetic or cheaply made lookalikes.
 Choose pieces you know come from trusted merchants and manufacturers, then care for those pieces well, and you’ll be rewarded with a wardrobe that never goes stale — figuratively and literally.